ltshifty/LtShifty_F16_SimPit/README.md

 (This readme will be expanded in the near future)

-To Download, click "Code" at the top right and "Download Files".
+To Download, click "Code" at the top right and "Download ZIP".
 You will need to use Inkscape to open the files, it's totally free to use and can be downloaded here: https://inkscape.org/release/inkscape-1.3.1/